-The St. Baldrick's Foundation is a volunteer-powered charity committed to funding the most promising research to find cures for childhood cancers and give survivors long and healthy lives.
+The St. Baldrick’s Foundation is a volunteer and donor powered charity committed to supporting the most promising research to find cures for childhood cancers and give survivors long and healthy lives.

-The St. Baldrick's Foundation funds more in childhood cancer research grants than any organization except the U.S. government.
-We coordinate our signature head-shaving events and other fundraisers, giving thousands of volunteers worldwide a chance to raise money to support lifesaving childhood cancer research.
-St. Baldrick's events are the largest volunteer-powered fundraising opportunity benefitting pediatric cancer research.
+The St. Baldrick's Foundation funds the most promising cancer research just for kids.
+St. Baldrick’s is the top private funder of childhood cancer research grants in the U.S. and around the world.
+Each year, thousands of volunteers worldwide organize fundraisers, such as our signature head-shaving events, to raise money to support life-saving childhood cancer research.
+St. Baldrick's events are the largest volunteer-powered fundraising opportunity benefiting pediatric cancer research.

 If your local hospital treats children with cancer, chances are, it has received funding from St. Baldrick's!
 Since 2005, St. Baldrick's has awarded more than $66.1 million to the Children's Oncology Group (COG), a cooperative research group with approximately 200 member institutions across the U.S. and beyond.
 In this way, the St. Baldrick's Foundation funds virtually every institution qualified to treat childhood cancers.
 There are also other types of funding available for pediatric cancer institutions.
 Please encourage your local institution to apply for a St. Baldrick's grant.
 For more information on the St. Baldrick's grant process, please see our Information for Researchers page or contact us.